Monetary overhang

-Monetary overhang is a phenomenon in which people have money holdings because of a lack of ability to spend them.
-This is a phenomenon often present with repressed inflation and was common in centrally planned economies like the Soviet Union.
+Monetary overhang is a phenomenon in which people have more money holdings than they would normally choose to because of a lack of ability to spend it.
+In an economy where there is monetary overhang due to shortages, if price controls are removed, the overhang tends to produce a burst of open inflation, or too much money chasing too few goods, thus raising prices.
+Monetary overhang can also be caused by excess credit.

+This is a phenomenon often present with repressed inflation and financial repression, and was common in centrally planned economies like the Soviet Union.
 The Soviet Union experienced monetary overhang from the mid-1980s onwards.
 This was reported by the IMF in 1991.
 Subsequent to this report, the USSR collapsed.